-Renewable Connections is investigating the potential for a 35MW solar energy farm in Shireoaks, Nottinghamshire.
-Once operational, the project would supply enough power for 10,500 homes, and make a valuable contribution towards tackling the climate emergency in Gloucestershire.
+Renewable Connections is investigating the potential for a ground mount utility scale solar farm with capacity up to 18.74MW in Worksop, Nottinghamshire.
+Once operational, the project would supply enough power for up to 5,897 homes in the first year of generation, and make a valuable contribution towards tackling the climate emergency in Nottinghamshire and the wider UK.

-As we prepare an application to submit to Bassetlaw Borough Council, Renewable Connections is undertaking consultation to inform local communities of our proposed plans and invite any feedback.
-We will also be hosting virtual community information events to present our proposals and answer any questions given the COVID-19 pandemic.
+Prior to the submission of an application to Bassetlaw District Council, Renewable Connections have undertaken consultation to inform local communities of our proposed plans and invite any feedback to shape the submission details.

-If installed the solar farm will have a capacity of up to 20MWp and will be operational for up to 40 years.
-After the time, all of the installation will be removed and the land restored to how it was before, but with improved soil health and biodiversity.
-The power generated will be exported to the grid via a substation connecting to existing powerlines which run through the site boundary.
-No new pylons will be necessary to facilitate the connection.
+If consented and installed the solar farm will have a capacity of up to 18.74MW and will be operational for up to 40 years.
+After the time, the installation will be removed and the land restored to how it was before, but with improved soil health and biodiversity due to being left fallow.
+The power generated will be exported to the National Grid via electrical connection infrastructure to an existing 33kv pylon approximately 3km east under the A46. located to the north-west of the Site.

 Following the Government’s declaration of an “Environment and Climate Emergency” in May 2019, the Committee on Climate Change (CCC) advised that to meet ‘Net Zero’ targets, the UK will require substantial amounts of new, low carbon power sources to be built before 2050, up to four times that of today’s levels.

 Solar is one of the cleanest, lowest cost forms of energy available.
-Shireoaks Solar Farm would make a meaningful contribution to Nottinghamshire’s energy needs by delivering green energy to over 7,310 homes annually.
-Over the lifetime of the project, it would save an estimated 197,680 tonnes of CO2 from being emitted.
-This is around the same reduction in carbon emissions as taking over 140,000 cars off UK roads.
+Shireoaks Solar Farm would make a meaningful contribution to Nottinghamshire energy needs by delivering green energy to up to 5,897 homes in the first year of generation.

 Why this location?